 Tri-County Health Care Announces New General Surgeon

-Tri-County Health Care announces a new General Surgeon to the surgical staff team in Wadena.
+Tri-County Health Care has announced that a new General Surgeon is joining the surgical staff team in Wadena.

 General Surgeon Travis Swartz, DO, graduated from the University of Michigan before attending Lake Erie College of Osteopathic Medicine.
 Swartz then completed his residency at the University of North Dakota in Grand Forks.